SrihariSakshith/AI-Powered-Emergency-Health-Network/README.md

 ## Usage
 - **As a Patient**: Search for hospitals, view available equipment, and request emergency support.
 - **As a Hospital Manager**: Update hospital resources, manage emergency cases, and track requests.
-- **As an Emergency Responder**: Receive real-time alerts and assist in emergency situations.

 ## Contributing
 We welcome contributions!
 Follow these steps: